 Many new to this game often start out undervaluing their services by setting their rate the same as an hourly waged employee.
 They overlook costs that employees normally do not carry.
 For example, employers pay for internet, equipment, office supplies; they manage the bookkeeping and tax remittance functions, etc.

 It is quite normal for a business to re-hire ex-employees as higher-paid consultants for doing the same job.
 When employees pivot into consulting roles, they bear many costs that were previously paid by the employer.
 Not glossing over this significant point will permit you to move ahead through self-employment, profitably

 How to Budget: Think Like a Business

-The most valuable change you can make, if you have a fluctuating income, is to think of your finances like a business.
+The most valuable change you can make, if you have a fluctuating income, is to think of your finances as a business.
 Nothing could be worse for a business than to lose valuable employees because of payroll problems or to lose suppliers due to non-payment.
 All good businesses operate with an annual budget that ensures these critical obligations to their employees and suppliers are covered and paid out on a predictable cycle.
 You should operate on the same principle.
 Ensure your budget allows you to cover your payroll regularly, each month and that it sufficiently covers your cost of living expenses.

 All businesses go through lean cycles.
-Resilient organizations plan for contingency financing through long term investments or low interest lines of credit.
+Resilient organizations plan for contingency financing through long term investments or low-interest lines of credit.
 This ensures they make payroll during slower months.
 Your emergency fund should fill this role.

-Beth Ann Bone, a Senior Financial Administrator and Insolvency Counsellor, is guest author for Family and Credit Counselling Services, a blended not-for profit community-based agency offering debt counselling & management as well as family/individual support services within York region.
+Beth Ann Bone, a Senior Financial Administrator and Insolvency Counsellor, is a guest author for Family and Credit Counselling Services, a blended not-for profit community-based agency offering debt counselling & management as well as family/individual support services within York region.